 - Perhaps another user on the computer wanted to learn programming and installed it; you'll have to figure out who's been using the machine and might have installed it. - A third-party application installed on the machine might have been written in Python and included a Python installation.
-For a home computer, the most common such application is PySol, a solitaire game that includes over 1000 different games and variations. - Some Windows machines also have Python installed.
+There are many such applications, from GUI programs to network servers and administrative scripts. - Some Windows machines also have Python installed.
 At this writing we're aware of computers from Hewlett-Packard and Compaq that include Python.
-Apparently some of HP/Compaq's administrative tools are written in Python. - All Apple computers running Mac OS X have Python installed; it's included in the base installation.
+Apparently some of HP/Compaq's administrative tools are written in Python. - Many Unix-compatible operating systems, such as Mac OS X and some Linux distributions, have Python installed by default; it's included in the base installation.